kealyn/Wuhan2019/README.md

 It is natural to break down the whole process into two major phases - contagion phase, and control phase, separated by the transportation shutdown on 01/23/2020.
 This is a very approximate way of modeling as there would not be a cliff-like change in reproduction rate, but only uses as a reference in this study.

-In the contagion phase, while the virus is highly contagious, not sufficient protections were taken, the reproduction rate (R0-P1) is 4.2.
+In the contagion phase, while the virus is highly contagious, not sufficient protections were taken, the reproduction rate (R0-P1) is 2.9.
+This is a prorated number (compared to 4.71) after analyzing the current spread status.
+However, a small change on the rate could have substantial impact.
 In phase 2, the reproduction rate of the virus would not change, however, the transportation shutdown puts a significant impact on the reproduction rate (R0-P2), effectively, the rate can be deducted by 90%.

 The recovery rate, based on the reported medical records [[4]](http://www.xinhuanet.com/politics/2020-01/29/c_1125510896.htm),[[5]](http://www.xinhuanet.com/2020-01/29/c_1125510585.htm), can be estimated to be 10 days on average.